qmk/qmk_firmware/docs/spi_driver.md

 |`SPI_MOSI_PAL_MODE`|The alternate function mode for MOSI                         |`5`    |
 |`SPI_MISO_PIN`     |The pin to use for MISO                                      |`B14`  |
 |`SPI_MISO_PAL_MODE`|The alternate function mode for MISO                         |`5`    |

+As per the AVR configuration, you may choose any other standard GPIO as a slave select pin, which should be supplied to `spi_start()`.

 ## Functions